waterdisappear/SAR-JEPA/README.md

 Our few-shot learning is based on [Dassl](https://github.com/KaiyangZhou/Dassl.pytorch).
 You may need to installate this and use our modified tools.py and transforms.py for SAR images.
 You can run MIM_finetune.sh and MIM_linear.sh.

+## Acknowledgement

+Many thanks to the research [LoMaR](https://github.com/junchen14/LoMaR), [MaskFeat](https://github.com/facebookresearch/SlowFast/blob/main/projects/maskfeat/README.md), [MAE](https://github.com/facebookresearch/mae), [FG-MAE](https://github.com/zhu-xlab/FGMAE), and [Dassl](https://github.com/zhu-xlab/FGMAE)

-## Contact us
+## Statement

-If you have any questions, please contact us at lwj2150508321@sina.com
+This project is strictly forbidden for any commercial purpose.
+Any questions please contact us at lwj2150508321@sina.com.
+If you find our work is useful, please give us 🌟 in GitHub and cite our paper in the following BibTex format:

 ```
 @article{li2023predicting,